Advocate for survivors of sexual assault

 While the perpetrator could speak out and the media could report on the case, Grace was prohibited from telling her story.
 Tasmania’s archaic sexual assault gag laws effectively silenced victims.
-Demonstrating extraordinary courage, Grace worked with the #LetHerSpeak campaign and applied to the Supreme Court for the right to publicly self-identify as a rape survivor.
+Demonstrating extraordinary courage, Grace, assisted by the #LetHerSpeak campaign, applied to the Supreme Court for the right to publicly self-identify as a rape survivor.

-She was granted an exemption and shortly after, the Tasmanian Government moved to abolish the laws.
+An exemption was granted and shortly after, the Tasmanian Government moved to abolish the laws.
 Grace continues to push for legal reform and raise public awareness of the impacts of sexual violence.

 #LetHerSpeak book of signatures

-Grace Tame is extraordinarily courageous.
-As the first Tasmanian woman to publicly self-identify as a rape survivor in the media, she helped overturn a state law that silenced the survivors of sexual assault.
+Grace Tame is extraordinarily courageous and helped to overturn a state law that silenced the survivors of sexual assault.

-Her empathy and solidarity with those survivors are evident in her role with the #LetHerSpeak campaign.
+Her empathy and solidarity with other survivors are evident in her current role.

-More than 8,000 people supported Grace to change the law.
+More than 8,000 people signed a petition to change the law.
 This book contains the names of the first 5,000.

-It reminds her of the tremendous support she has both in Australia and overseas and to her, this book represents a new future for survivors.
+It reminds Grace of the tremendous support she has both in Australia and overseas and to her, this book represents a new future for survivors.